WebCuratorTool/webcurator-v2-legacy/docs/guides/upgrade-guide.rst

 This guide assumes that the source version's schema is already configured on your PostgreSQL database under the schema `DB_WCT`.

-1. Log on to the database using the `DB_WCT` user.
+1. Log on to the database using the `postgres` user.

 2. Run the following SQL to upgrade the database::